matchmakeredlabs/matchmakeredlabs.github.io/_cards/card5.md

 ---
 title: Card5
 ---
-# An Example of a Product Uptake Challenge:
+# Scenario Impoverished Product Uptake – Case Next Sale Dependency

+## A employee training/platform company delivers a training program that meets all customer requirements &  in order to follow-on purchase, usage rates must exceed an uptake rate of 70%.
-## The product offering addresses all of your customer’s requirements, yet it is not being used and the follow-on sale depends on usage rates

-The market demands the ability to quickly identify and personalize/customize learning resources providing instructors and students just-in-time access to just-the-right learning resources.
-The current mapping solutions simply fall short of that aspiration.
-The result, your customers are unable to run a query that surfaces your compelling offering(s) which, in fact, best address their instructional needs.  *Enter MatchMaker Education Labs:*
+An employee training/platform company mindfully crafted an employee training program for their top customer, a large retail chain.
+The training program addresses all of the customer’s requirements yet is not being widely used.
+The employee training market is demanding the ability to quickly identify and personalize training resources such that instructors and students have just-in-time access to just-the-right learning resources.
+Unfortunately, current solutions fall short of being able to offer true personalized learning pathways.
+The result, employers and employees are unable find content which best address their organization’s training needs.
+Enter MatchMaker Education Labs:
+*Enter MatchMaker Education Labs:*

 ![MatchMaker Locate Learning Resource Diagram](/mmassets/Learner-Prob.svg)